petermarnef/valheimgameserver/README.md

 1. [Connect to the running container in Azure](#connecting-to-the-running-container-in-azure)
 2. Run this command in the container `./vhserver backup`
+3. The backup will be placed outside of the container on the file share of the created storage account

-### Backup up the game world locally
+### Backup the game world locally

 The backup is done to the storage account file share that was automatically created.
 If you go to the storage account and to `File shares` you will find a file share there that contains the backup files (`.tar.gz` files).
-You can download these files locally, and they contain a complete backup of the server
+You can download these files locally, they contain a complete backup of the server

 ### Restoring the backup